sideround/lab-advanced-sql/README.md

 1. Calculate the royalty of each sale for each author.

-1. Using the output from Step 1 as a temp table, aggregate the total royalties for each title for each author.
+1. Using the output from Step 1 as a sub-table, aggregate the total royalties for each title for each author.

-1. Using the output from Step 2 as a temp table, calculate the total profits of each author by aggregating the advances and total royalties of each title.
+1. Using the output from Step 2 as a sub-table, calculate the total profits of each author by aggregating the advances and total royalties of each title.

 Below we'll guide you through each step.
 In your `solutions.ipynb`, please include the SELECT queries of each step so that your TA can review your problem-solving process.